 When it comes to legal proceedings, it’s usually necessary to gather evidence to prove your case.
 And in the course of an at-fault divorce or child custody battle, private and personal family matters are sometimes revealed.
 Although in many instances the information gathered in a divorce investigation is for no other reason than to provide the client with peace of mind, the evidence collected is often used in court proceedings.

 Matters relating to legal separation or divorce may need to be investigated; for example, proof of abandonment, irreconcilable differences, or obtaining divorce decrees.
 If you believe your spouse is unfit or incapable of having custody of your children, you must document the activities of suspicion.
 Use of drugs or cohabitation may also be an issue.
-ICS can address these concerns as part of a divorce investigation.
+Discreet PI can address these concerns as part of a divorce investigation.

 If there are children involved please check our following pages: